June 19, 2024

 9. Codenames

 If you have 15-30 minutes, Codenames is a fun clue-giving game that can help teams communicate better and showcase how people think.
 The great thing about this game is that you can either purchase the tabletop version for in-person meetings or use the free online version for your virtual meetings.
-If you host team meetings frequently, it's a game that can be played over and over and never gets old.
+If you host internal meetings frequently, it's a game that can be played over and over and never gets old.

 The basics of Codenames are as follows: participants break into two (ideally equal) teams, and one person from each team is designated the clue giver.
 Cards with one word on each will be laid out in a 5x5 grid where everyone can see them.
 A set number of cards will be assigned to one team or the other, and only the clue givers will know which cards are assigned to their own team and the other team.
 The goal is for the clue givers to get their teams to guess all of their assigned words correctly before the other team by giving one-word clues that could be associated with any number of cards on the table.